sanamedio/log-of-learning/notes-28-oct-2018.md

 } PyInterpreterState;
 ```

+- `*next` : There can be multiple interpreter states within a single OS process that is running a python executable.
+This `*next` field references another interpreter state data structure within the python process if such exist and these form a linked list of interpreter states.
+- Each interpreter state has its own set of variables that will be used by a thread of execution that references that interpreter state.
+- The memory and Global Interpreter Lock available to the process is however shared by all interpreter threads within that process.
+- `*tstate_head` : This field references the thread state of the currently executing thread or in the case of a multithreaded program, the thread that currently holds the Global Interpreter Lock (GIL).
+This is a data structure that maps to an executin operating system thread.

 ### 15 - tstate : Thread State

 - The thread state is just a data structure that encapsulates some state for an executing thread.
 Each thread state is